mab2zq/updated_instructions/Basic-instructions.md

 Make tons of comments as you write a script or if you will be giving it to others, it helps you and others understand what you’re doing better
 If an error pops up or output is strange:

-    First, save code and restart kernel
+-First, save code and restart kernel

-    Make print statements between commands to find where things go wrong
+-Make print statements between commands to find where things go wrong

-    Check file paths and ensure there is data where you are referencing data
+-Check file paths and ensure there is data where you are referencing data

-    Google error messages and try to find root of error
+-Google error messages and try to find root of error

-    If still in doubt and you think it’s an error with rivanna/the system, go to rivanna office hours or submit a ticket: [Support Options | Research Computing            (virginia.edu)](https://www.rc.virginia.edu/support/#office-hours) -- they are very very helpful and kind!
+-If still in doubt and you think it’s an error with rivanna/the system, go to rivanna office hours or submit a ticket: [Support Options | Research Computing            (virginia.edu)](https://www.rc.virginia.edu/support/#office-hours) -- they are very very helpful and kind!

-    If still in doubt and you think it’s an error with the code, email Krishni, John, or me
+-If still in doubt and you think it’s an error with the code, email Krishni, John, or me

 ### Available Notebooks: